The X Factors to Your Kids’ Health

 Yes, diet and exercise are incredibly important to our health – but keeping healthy kids is about more than that.
 Here are a few of the many things that affect your kids’ health, beyond what they eat or their extra-curricular activities.

-New developments are continually unfolding in the children’s health arena.
-For example, researchers recently found reason to believe that whole-fat milk and dairy products actually promotes reduced body fats… rather than the opposite which was previously common knowledge.
+- THE LATEST & GREATEST – New developments are continually unfolding in the children’s health arena.
+For example, researchers recently found a reason to believe that whole-fat milk and dairy products actually promotes reduced body fats… rather than the opposite which was previously common knowledge.
 New research continually leads to new discoveries – so make a point to read the latest.
-That said, many discoveries land in theories, so talk to you pediatrician and make an educated decision that is best for your family.
+That said, many discoveries land in theories, so talk to your pediatrician and make an educated decision that is best for your family.